schlegs88/Pong-Project/README.md

 git - Any version should work but most recent is perferred.

 ## Installation
 1. Clone the repository to your local machine using git.
+   - Instructions on how to download git are below
-  -Open a command prompt and use:
+   - Open a command prompt and use:
   ```bash
   git clone https://github.com/schlegs88/Pong-Project
   ```
 2. Open the project in Unity
-  -Instructions on how to download unity are below.
+   - Instructions on how to download unity are below.
 3. You can edit the project by modifying the components of the game objects or by editing the c# scripts in the assets folder directly.
 4. To build and run.
 Use File->'Build and Run'
 5. Version control is handled through GitHub.
 See below for more info.